otus-devops-2019-05/igefimov_microservices/README.md

 - Alerting system is connected with #igor_efimov slack channel

 Link to my github account with all docker images saved: https://hub.docker.com/u/igefimov

+## Lesson 21.
+Homework
+**Введение в Kubernetes.**
+- Performed installation of Kubernetes cluster described in https://github.com/express42/kubernetes-the-hard-way
+- Teared down all the components